mkcn/fastHistory/fastHistory/tldr/tldr/pages/linux/aptitude.md

 - Remove a package and all packages depending on it `aptitude remove {{package}}`

-- Upgrade installed packages to newest available versions `aptitude upgrade`
+- Upgrade installed packages to the newest available versions `aptitude upgrade`

 - Upgrade installed packages (like `aptitude upgrade`) including removing obsolete packages and installing additional packages to meet new package dependencies